 CS408 Handouts, Assignments, Mid & Final Term Past Papers

 Now that we are in the twenty-first century, technology has grown so much over the previous thirty years that practically everyone has some sort of interaction with computers.
 How many items do you see that are implanted with a computer when you look around?
-Consider for a moment the items you use on a daily basis: an ATM, a cell phone, a VCR, a remote control, a ticketing machine, a digital personal organizer, a calculator, a watch, a photocopier, a toaster, a bank, a television, a satellite dish, a microwave, a piece of medical equipment, a factory, a business, etc. The list is endless.
+For an instant, think about the things you use every day: a bank, a television, a microwave, a medical device, a factory, a business, an ATM, a cell phone, a VCR, a remote control, a ticket machine, a digital personal organizer, a calculator, a watch, a photocopier, a toaster, etc. The list is endless.
 There are computers everywhere.
 There are computers all around us.
 They now permeate our daily lives.

 Computers no longer have their traditional meaning.
-Contrary to the early years of computing, when only extremely talented technical people utilized computers, today’s users have a highly diverse spectrum of expertise and experience.
+In contrast to the early days of computing, when only very skilled technical individuals used computers, today’s users span a very wide range of knowledge and experience.
 Computers are no longer limited to your desk.
 Today, computers are commonplace tools.
 They can be found anywhere, at any time, and in anything.
 Every part of our lives is being penetrated by them.
 They are murdering us.
-You will be informed of the course topic at the conclusion of this presentation.
+The course topic will be disclosed to you at the end of this presentation.

-This will be a quick summary of the subjects we’ll cover in this course and how it will be organized.
-Run for your lives for the cyber invasion has started.
+A brief synopsis of the topics and structure of this course will be provided below.
+The cyberattack has begun, so flee for your life.
 In the 1950s, when computers first entered the marketplace, they were highly unwieldy, unpredictable, and difficult to use.
 This was due to a variety of factors, including the fact that human labor (often known as “people time”) was a cheap resource compared to this enormous and expensive equipment.
-Only technical experts, such as scientists and engineers, used them.
+They were only used by specialists in their field, such scientists and engineers.

 Lesson Learning Objectives